 In 1945 John Nesbitt’s Passing Parade featured comic writers Chester Gould (Dick Tracy), Ham Fisher (Joe Palooka),Milton Caniff (Terry and the Pirates),Fred Laswell (Barney Google),Dick Calkins (Buck Rogers),Chic Young (Blondie),Harold Gray (little Orphan Annie) Al Capp (Little Abner), Bud Fisher (Mutt and Jeff) HH Knerr (Katzenjammer Kids) Hal Foster (Prince Valiant) Raeburn Van Buren (Abbie and Slats), interesting to see what the artists looked like, and featured many now lost and forgotten comics!

-James Wolfenstein 11 months ago
+James Wolfenstein about 1 year ago

 Aren’t those Egyptian carvings ancient comic strips? :D“Why are you laughing?”“Have you seen today Osiris?
 Bird stick stick eye over bowl snakes!
 It cracks me up!”